nwisbeta/github.io/pages/app_design/standard-features.md

 Notifications must include the time and date they were sent from the server, or received by the app if the server information is not available.

 Critical alerts must provide a notification to the user.

-* Critical notifications within the app - see [Pop Ups](/popups.html) should prevent the user from doing other things until they take action (iOS Human Interface Guidelines).
+Critical notifications within the app - see [Pop Ups](/popups.html) should prevent the user from doing other things until they take action (iOS Human Interface Guidelines).

-* Important notifications must appear at the top of the page until acknowledged by the user
-* Once a a user has acknowledged an alert, the app must store it as a past notification, and display it with a different colour background to differentiate it from new notifications.
+Important notifications must appear at the top of the page until the user acknowledges them.
+Once a a user has acknowledged an alert, the app must store it as a past notification, and display it with a different colour background to differentiate it from new notifications.

 The app must show a one-month history of notifications, loaded 10 items at a time.

+Notifications must:
-The notification menu item on bottom must must signal important notifications that may require receipt.
+* Signal important notifications that may require receipt, via the notification menu item on bottom

-Enable scroll gestures to allow the user to move through the feed items - see [Touch Gesture Controls](/touch-gesture-control.html).
+* Enable scroll gestures to move through the feed items - see [Touch Gesture Controls](/touch-gesture-control.html).

-Swipe down gesture must allow the user to refresh the feed - see [Touch Gesture Controls](/touch-gesture-control.html).
+* Enable swipe down gesture to refresh the feed - see [Touch Gesture Controls](/touch-gesture-control.html).

 Clicking the notifications menu item whilst in the notifications menu must scroll to the top of the notifications menu and refresh the page - see [Menus](/menus.html).